Last updated on February 24th, 2026

-Since our first trip, we have now been back to both parks for a second time (March 2021) and loved them just as much as the first time.
-We went to some of our favorite spots from our first trip, plus visited some new areas, and gained even more insight into the parks and how they have changed since our first trip (such as crowd levels, new rules, etc!) to make this guide even more helpful.
-Watch our experience!
+Since our first trip, we have now been back to both Zion and Bryce Canyon two more times on multiple Mighty Five Road Trips, and loved them just as much as the first time.
+We went to some of our favorite spots from our first trip plus visited some new areas, and gained even more insight into the parks and how they have changed since our first trip (such as crowd levels, new rules, etc!) to make this guide even more helpful.

 LOOKING FOR MORE THINGS TO DO IN UTAH?
 CHECK OUT THESE GUIDES: